centrifugal/centrifugo/docs/content/blog/quic_web_transport.md

 ## Overview

 WebTransport is a new browser API offering low-latency, bidirectional, client-server messaging.
 If you have not heard about it before I suggest to first read a post called [Experimenting with QuicTransport](https://web.dev/quictransport/) published recently on web.dev – it gives a nice overview to WebTransport and shows client-side code examples.
 Here we will concentrate on implementing server side.

 Some key points about WebTransport spec:

-* WebTransport standard will give a possibility to use streaming client-server communication using modern transports such as QUIC and HTTP/3
+* WebTransport standard will provide a possibility to use streaming client-server communication using modern transports such as [QUIC](https://en.wikipedia.org/wiki/QUIC) and [HTTP/3](https://en.wikipedia.org/wiki/HTTP/3)
-* It can be an alternative to WebSocket messaging, standard provides some capabilities that not possible with current WebSocket spec: possibility to reduce head-of-line blocking problem using individual streams for different data, possibility to reuse a single connection to a server in different browser tabs
+* It can be a good alternative to [WebSocket](https://en.wikipedia.org/wiki/WebSocket) messaging, standard provides some capabilities that are not possible with current WebSocket spec: possibility to get rid of head-of-line blocking problems using individual streams for different data, the possibility to reuse a single connection to a server in different browser tabs
-* WebTransport also defines an unreliable stream API using UDP datagrams (which is possible since QUIC is UDP-based) – which is what browsers did not have before without a rather complex [WebRTC](https://en.wikipedia.org/wiki/WebRTC) setup involving ICE, STUN etc
+* WebTransport also defines an unreliable stream API using UDP datagrams (which is possible since QUIC is UDP-based) – which is what browsers did not have before without a rather complex [WebRTC](https://en.wikipedia.org/wiki/WebRTC) setup involving ICE, STUN, etc. This is sweet for in-browser real-time games.

 To help you figure out things here are links to current WebTransport specs: